 Also the world’s first pictorial stamp, it belongs to a series that includes a six-pence Prince Albert stamp (SC #2), issued May 12 of that year, and a 12-pence Queen Victoria stamp (SC #3), issued June 14.

-Canada’s first stamp was commissioned when Great Britain turned over postal responsibility to British North America more than 15 years prior to Canadian Confederation.
+Canada’s first stamp was commissioned when Great Britain turned over postal responsibility to its North American colonies more than 15 years prior to Canadian Confederation.

 As a way to bolster its newfound independence, the Province of Canada issued the three-penny beaver two months after taking control of the post office.

-Today, the gesture might be lost; however, more than 160 years ago, when the tradition was to depict the Queen’s effigy on stamps, the three-penny beaver was a bold move indeed.
+Today, the gesture might be lost, but more than 160 years ago, when the tradition was to depict the Queen’s effigy on stamps, the three-penny beaver was a bold move.

 Fleming chose the beaver because of its industrious nature and historical role in the Canadian fur trade.
-The design was one of the world’s first stamps to portray wilderness, beginning a new Canadian tradition with nature as the national symbolic imagery.
+The design was one of the world’s first stamps to portray the wilderness and began a new Canadian tradition with nature as its national symbolic imagery.

 The three-penny beaver was printed on laid paper, which was produced by spreading paper pulp over a wire sieve, allowing the water to drain.
-Interestingly, Scott #1 – like most early stamps – lacked perforations, so postal workers would cut them by hand upon their sale at the post office.
+Like most early stamps, Scott #1 lacked perforations, so postal workers would cut them by hand upon their sale at the post office.